 Make sure your customer’s social experience doesn’t end when she walks in your storefront.
 The goal shouldn’t be just to get her there — it should be to create such a positive and interactive in-store experience that she comes back again and again.

 Molly Moon’s, for example, asks customers via in-store chalkboards to use the #icecreammakesyouhappy and #mollymoons hashtags while taking pictures of themselves with their sweet treats.
 Then they go a step further by offering an opportunity for recognition and Instafame with a status like the one above.

-It also turns them into advocates for your brand.
-I’d also like to point out the commendable use of cross-channel posting here.
 In this post, Molly Moon’s uses Twitter as a vehicle to remind people they’re on Instagram.
-It’s a solid strategy, especially because it’s so hard to build brand awareness on Instagram thanks to the highly personalized feeds.
+It’s a solid tactic, especially because it can be challenging to build brand awareness on Instagram thanks to highly personalized feeds.

 I’m the Content Marketing Producer here at Simply Measured, which means I get to research the latest and greatest in social media, and tell you all about it.
 I love yoga, prosciutto, peaty scotch, poetry, and Taylor Swift.
 If I were a social media channel, I’d want to be Instagram, but I think I’m Twitter.